Bloomsbury Music and Sound - Bloomsbury Popular Music

 • An interactive World Map which enables users to navigate to books and articles covering a particular country or region that is most relevant to their work.

 • Artist pages including curated related content, and biographical information on hundreds of artists and musicians.
-The artist page biographies are written by André Diehl and Robrecht Herfkens, and will be added to over the forthcoming content updates.
+The artist page biographies are written by Shara Rambarran, André Diehl, and Robrecht Herfkens.